arduino/docs-content/content/learn/05.communication/08.bluetooth/bluetooth.md

 The aim of this article is to highlight the basic concepts of Bluetooth Low Energy and explain how to use the ArduinoBLE library to create Bluetooth LE projects with compatible Arduino boards.

+## Overview

+The following section provides an overview of the article.
+If you want to skip to one particular section simply click the respective link.

+- [History](#history) - Where does Bluetooth have its name from?
+- [Frequency](#frequency-bands-and-range) - What frequency does Bluetooth LE operate on?
+- [Range](#range) - How far does Bluetooth LE's signal reach?
+- [Central / Peripheral Devices](#central--peripheral-devices) - How do you set up your device?
+- [Advertising / Connection Mode](#advertising--connection-mode) - What different modes are there?
+- [Services and Characteristics](#services-and-characteristics) - How do you advertise information?
+- [Bluetooth Classic](#bluetooth-classic) - How does Bluetooth LE compare to Bluetooth Classic?
+- [ArduinoBLE Library](#arduinoble-library) - Get quick overview of the ArduinoBLE library
+- [Examples](#examples) - Try different examples using the ArduinoBLE library

 ***To follow along this article you need a compatible board and the [ArduinoBLE library](https://www.arduino.cc/reference/en/libraries/arduinoble/)***

+## History

 ### Harald Blåtand